pomyslowynick/pomyslowynick.github.io/_posts/2021-11-02-ossu-progress.md

 - Networking and Kubernetes

-- gRPC up and Running
+- gRPC Up and Running

 - The Ray Tracer Challenge

 - Kubernetes Security and Observability

 - The Pragmatic Programmer, 20th Anniversary Edition

+- The Effective Engineer

+- Turing's Cathedral

+- Elements of Programming Interviews

+- Cracking the coding interview

+- Advanced programming in the UNIX environment

+- Art of Exploitation

 - Portable Python Projects